mehtaharsh16/daniel.feldroy.com/posts/pretty-formatting-json-django-admin.md

 ---

-# See you at PyCon!
+# See you at PyCon US 2016!

-I'll be at PyCon with [Audrey Roy Greenfeld](audrey.roygreenfeld.com).
+I'll be at PyCon US 2016 with [Audrey Roy Greenfeld](audrey.roygreenfeld.com).
 You can easily find us at the [Cookiecutter](https://github.com/audreyr/cookiecutter) booth during the main conference days or at the [Cookiecutter